AckerlyXu/heima/articles/backup/backup-configure-vault.md

     ![Items for Windows Server Backup](./media/backup-configure-vault/specify-backup-schedule-close.png)

-   > [AZURE.NOTE]
+   > [!NOTE]
-   > For more information about how to specify the backup schedule, see the article [Use Azure Backup to replace your tape infrastructure](/documentation/articles/backup-azure-backup-cloud-as-tape/).
+   > For more information about how to specify the backup schedule, see the article [Use Azure Backup to replace your tape infrastructure](./backup-azure-backup-cloud-as-tape.md).
    >
    >
 8. On the **Select Retention Policy** page, select the **Retention Policy** for the backup copy.